MicrosoftDocs/power-automate-docs/articles/desktop-flows/images.md

 ![The Move mouse to image action.](\media\images\move-mouse-image-action.png)

 In the advanced settings of these actions, you can select which image matching algorithm you want to use.
-The **Basic** algorithm achieves better results with images less than 200x200 pixels while, the **Advanced** algorithm is more effective with bigger images and more robust to color changes.
+The **Basic** algorithm achieves better results with images less than 200x200 pixels, while the **Advanced** algorithm is more effective with bigger images and more robust to color changes.

 The **Tolerance field** defines the acceptable ammount of differences between the provided image and the image is compared with.
 High tolerance values may affect the precision of image recognition.